jpreardon/jam-alert/WORKLOG.md

 ## TODO

 - Get ambient display working
-  - Return JSON from the PHP page if requested
+  - Create script that queries JSON for the jam_time_is_now flag
+- Use associative array so JSON makes more sense
+- Check for valid format at the beginning of the script

 ## Log